drashland/website-v2/docs/sinco/v4.x/1_getting_started/4_v3_to_v4_migration_guide.md

 ## `Page#waitForPageChange`

-Has now been retired, and functionality is implemented as default during navigations, or an option during actions, such as a click.
+Has now been removed, and functionality is implemented as default during navigations, or an option during actions, such as a click.

 This method was used if you clicked an element and maybe it sent you to another